South African National Defence Force: South African Air Force

-The South African Air Force (SAAF) is the aerial warfare branch of the South African National Defence Force (SANDF), tasked with securing national airspace, supporting land and naval operations, and providing airlift, reconnaissance, and humanitarian assistance.
-Established in 1920, it is the second-oldest air force in the world.
-Today, it comprises around 12,800 active personnel and a reserve of just over 1,000, operating from nine official air force bases and several other air force stations.
-The most strategically important bases are:
+The South African Air Force (Afrikaans: Suid-Afrikaanse Lugmag, abbreviated SAAF) is the aerial warfare branch of the SANDF, tasked with securing national airspace, supporting land and naval operations, and providing airlift, reconnaissance, and humanitarian assistance.
+Established in 1920, it is the second-oldest independent air force in the world after the British Royal Air Force.
+Commanded by the Chief of the SAAF, the service comprises around 12,800 active personnel and a reserve of just over 1,000, operating from nine official air force bases and several other air force stations.
+The principal air force bases are: